-We are unable to predict the future course of federal or state healthcare legislation in the United States directed at broadening the availability of healthcare and containing or lowering the cost of healthcare.
+We are unable to predict the future course of federal or state healthcare legislation in the United States directed at broadening the availability of healthcare and containing or lowering the cost of healthcare, particularly as a result of the recent presidential election.
 These and any further changes in the law or regulatory framework that reduce our revenue or increase our costs could also have a material and adverse effect on our business, financial condition and results of operations.
 The continuing efforts of the government, insurance companies, managed care organizations and other payors of healthcare services to contain or reduce costs of healthcare and/or impose price controls may adversely affect:

-- the demand for our product candidates, if we obtain regulatory approval; - our ability to set a price that we believe is fair for our products; - our ability to obtain coverage and reimbursement approval for a product; - our ability to generate revenue and achieve or maintain profitability; - the level of taxes that we are required to pay; and - the availability of capital.
+- · the demand for our product candidates, if we obtain regulatory approval; - our ability to set a price that we believe is fair for our products; - our ability to obtain coverage and reimbursement approval for a product; - our ability to generate revenue and achieve or maintain profitability; - the level of taxes that we are required to pay; and - the availability of capital.